Valerie Goodwin-Colbert

 Valerie Goodwin-Colbert is a former basketball coach.
 She was the fifth head coach of the University of Oklahoma women's basketball program.
 While at Oklahoma, the program had a 32–51 record.
 During her tenure, the university dropped the women's basketball program but later reinstated it only to have Goodwin-Colbert resign the next day.
 Prior to coaching at Oklahoma, Goodwin-Colbert was the head women's basketball coach at Southwest Missouri State University.
+Goodwin–Colbert was raised in Forgan, Oklahoma and played basketball at Wayland Baptist University.
+After playing for the Flying Queens, played professional basketball for the Dallas Diamonds.